Do arts, history, science, archaeology, and humanities fascinate you?

 Bachelor of Fine Arts

-This is an intensive and practical degree course designed to teach historic aspects of art practice, hands-on learning, and creative independence to make a rewarding career as an artist.
+It is an intensive and practical degree course designed to teach aspects of art practice, hands-on learning, and creative independence to make a rewarding career as an artist.

 The course provides the essential guidelines and resources to enable students to think creatively and explore their artistic potential.